Table of Contents

 Updated by Colin

-A ShipStream Manifest is a collection of packages which are being shipped via the same pickup carrier and are bundled together as one unit to be transferred to the carrier.
-A common example of when you would use a Manifest would be if you are stacking packages onto a pallet which is then loaded onto a FedEx truck for pickup.
-A Manifest is built using the Loading feature in the scanner UI.
+A ShipStream Manifest is a collection of packages that are being shipped via the same Manifest Courier (pickup driver) and are bundled together as one unit to be transferred to the carrier.
+A common example of when you would use a Manifest would be if you are stacking packages onto a pallet which is then loaded onto a UPS truck for pickup.
+A Manifest is built using the Loading feature in the Scanner UI.
 While this feature is optional in most cases, it does offer several benefits if you choose to use it:

 - Scanning the shipping label barcode will ensure that the tracking barcode is readable.

-- Prevent a user from unintentionally mixing a package with other packages destined for another pickup carrier.
+- Prevent a user from unintentionally mixing a package with other packages destined for another manifest courier.

 - Prevent a user from unintentionally loading an entire manifest onto the wrong truck.

 - Increase accountability for the pickup carrier since the manifest contains a record of every package that is transferred to the carrier.

 - Depending on the carrier and the service levels, additional data may be transmitted to the carrier and additional documents may be received and printed (USPS SCAN Forms, driver manifests, etc).

 Before you can use this feature you will need to setup a few new barcodes in your warehouse.
 This setup does not need to be repeated for each Manifest.

 The first new barcode you need is a "Load Location".
 Load Location barcodes must be specific to the pickup carrier and have a suffix that can be anything you like.
 You will want to affix this label nearby to where you will be loading packages for a given carrier and will want to make the carrier referenced by the barcode obvious to the person performing the package loading.